Curtis Granderson: Retirement and post-playing career

 Towards the end of the 2019 season, Granderson said that he wanted to play again in 2020.
 Granderson announced his retirement from baseball on January 31, 2020.
-He is the board chair of the Players Alliance, an organization of active and former major league players that works to increase opportunities for black athletes to participate in professional baseball.

-Granderson joined the studio show for MLB on TBS in 2020.
+Granderson has served as the board chair of the Players Alliance, an organization of active and former major league players that works to increase opportunities for black athletes to participate in professional baseball, since its foundation in 2020.
+He joined the studio show for MLB on TBS in 2020.

 Personal life

 Granderson is a fan of WWE, and attended WrestleMania 23 in Detroit.
-He considers The Ultimate Warrior, The Undertaker, Junkyard Dog and "Macho Man" Randy Savage to be his favorite wrestlers.
+He considers the Ultimate Warrior, the Undertaker, Junkyard Dog and "Macho Man" Randy Savage to be his favorite wrestlers.
 He is also an avid fan of college basketball and of the Kansas Jayhawks.

 Granderson has served as an ambassador for Major League Baseball International.
 He has traveled to England, Italy, the Netherlands, France, South Africa, China, New Zealand, South Korea and Japan to promote baseball.
 In appreciation for his efforts, Commissioner Bud Selig penned a thank you letter to Granderson which read in part, "There are so many fine young men playing Major League baseball today, but I can think of no one who is better suited to represent our national pastime than you."
 He has also promoted and assisted African-American baseball players, often participating in and initiating dialogue about the lack of Black players at all levels of the sport.
 When he signed endorsement deals with Nike, Louisville Slugger, and Rawlings, he asked them to donate money to his foundation or equipment to inner-city baseball programs rather than pay him.

 Granderson's foundation, the Grand Kids Foundation, has raised money to benefit the educations of inner-city children around the country.
 He wrote a children's book, All You Can Be: Dream It, Draw It, Become It!, published in August 2009.
 The book is illustrated by students of the New York City public school system.
 In February 2010, Granderson represented MLB at a White House function announcing Let's Move!, a childhood anti-obesity effort sponsored by First Lady Michelle Obama.
 Granderson donated $5 million to help UIC build a new baseball stadium in 2013.

 Granderson has been involved in the Major League Baseball Players Association (MLBPA) since 2006.
 He has taken part in negotiations of MLBPA labor contracts.
 Granderson won the 2009 Marvin Miller Man of the Year Award by the MLBPA for his off-field work, an award he won again in 2016, 2018, and 2019.

-In 2011, Granderson was also voted one of the friendliest players in the major leagues, according to a poll conducted by Sports Illustrated of 290 players.
+In 2011, a poll conducted by Sports Illustrated of 290 players voted Granderson one of the friendliest players in the major leagues.
 During his playing career, Granderson wore his socks high to honor players from the Negro leagues.